The Musical Form Institute

 The CEP is issued to a specific sound recording.
 It applies to the recording, not to the artist, label, or performer.
 An artist whose previous recording was certified has no standing claim that subsequent recordings are certified.
 Each recording is evaluated independently.

 The mark is intended for recording artists, independent labels, distributors, and platforms that want to make verifiable claims about how a recording was produced.
-It is a structural credential that any third party can audit against the published standard.

 How CEP relates to CSF